 Your working environment

-You’ll be based in a house full of people working in the industry and you’ll be able to see the European Parliament from our new office (we outgrew our current place).
+You’ll be based in a house full of people working in the industry where you’re able to see the European Parliament.
 When you are not in the office, you’ll be out networking in the Brussels bubble, attending events, and inviting people over for coffee.
 You’ll need a mature approach to work as you’ll enjoy the concept of self-management and strive to consistently exceed expectations.
 We’ll all support you every step of the way.

 Have you got what it takes?